-The Daleks have always been an integral part of the Who phenomena.
-It was infact, the Daleks in the 60’s; which helped propel the show – into the stratosphere, with the fanhype (for everything Dalek-related) related with “Dalek-mania”.
+The Daleks have always been an integral part, of the Who phenomena.
+It was infact, the Daleks – in the 60’s; which helped propel the show; into the stratosphere, with fan-hype (for everything Dalek-related) related with “Dalek-mania”.

 Created by Who-writer Terry Nation, the Daleks are the most featured monster; in Classic Doctor Who.
 With a record 16 appearances – in the original series run.

-Their story, has taken in a full narrative arc; from their beginning – as Kaled humanoids, to the war which evolved them, upto their attempts to control emotion and learn time-travel.
-To their group splintering into warring factions.
+Their story, has taken in a full narrative arc.
+From their beginnings – as Kaled humanoids, to the war which evolved them.

 Some episodes in our top-ten, we purposely left out.
 Episodes like Resurrection Of The Daleks, Revelation Of The Daleks and Destiny Of The Daleks.
-Which all furthered the Dalek story but weren’t memorable (for the right reasons anyway!) or didn’t capture the high level of quality of other Dalek adventures.
+All furthered the Dalek story but weren’t memorable (for the right reasons anyway!).
+Or didn’t capture the high-level of quality, of other Dalek adventures.

 Anyway, here are Old Who’s Top Ten : Top Ten Best Dalek Adventures.